sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 use model::Vertex;
 ```

 With all that in place, we need a model to render.
-If you have one already that's great, but I've supplied a [zip file](https://github.com/sotrh/learn-wgpu/blob/master/code/beginner/tutorial9-models/res/cube.zip) with the model and all of its textures.
+If you have one already, that's great, but I've supplied a [zip file](https://github.com/sotrh/learn-wgpu/blob/master/code/beginner/tutorial9-models/res/cube.zip) with the model and all of its textures.
 We're going to put this model in a new `res` folder next to the existing `src` folder.

 ## Accessing files in the res folder

-When cargo builds and runs our program it sets what's known as the current working directory.
-This directory is usually the folder containing your project's root `Cargo.toml`.
-The path to our res folder may differ depending on the structure of the project.
-In the `res` folder for the example code for this section tutorial is at `code/beginner/tutorial9-models/res/`.
-When loading our model we could use this path, and just append `cube.obj`.
+When Cargo builds and runs our program, it sets what's known as the current working directory.
+This directory usually contains your project's root `Cargo.toml`.
+The path to our res folder may differ depending on the project's structure.
+In the `res` folder, the example code for this section tutorial is at `code/beginner/tutorial9-models/res/`.
+When loading our model, we could use this path and just append `cube.obj`.
 This is fine, but if we change our project's structure, our code will break.

-We're going to fix that by modifying our build script to copy our `res` folder to where cargo creates our executable, and we'll reference it from there.
+We're going to fix that by modifying our build script to copy our `res` folder to where Cargo creates our executable, and we'll reference it from there.
 Create a file called `build.rs` and add the following:

 ```rust
 use anyhow::*;